Good Design Mat ters

 Iterations

-Based on testing, I:
+Based on usability findings, I:

 • Improved contrast, spacing, icon sizing, and alignment